mdshahin-ahmed/Assignment-2/README.md

 npm run build
 ```

-#### After build this project.
+#### After build this project locally.
 You can run this project locally with this command

 ```bash
 npm start